 Caution should be exercised before relating the industry changes shown here to a particular portfolio.
-The changes to individual books of business may deviate from the losses represented here to the extent that their exposure spatial distribution and construction/ occupancy mix deviate from industry averages.
+The changes to individual books of business may deviate from the losses

 While occurrence losses have remained relatively stable across the conterminous U.S. as a whole, occurrence and aggregate losses for all perils combined have generally increased across most regions and lines of business, with larger changes seen in aggregate losses, with this model update.
 Some of the more significant percentage increases are seen in the West and in Florida; and some of the smallest percentage increases and/or slight decreases in losses are evident across the Northern and Southern Great Plains and the Midwest.
 The manufactured home and automobile lines of business experienced the greatest percentage increases in loss, while the residential and commercial lines of business had the smallest increases and/or slight decreases overall.
 These changes can be explained by both the significant hazard and vulnerability updates made to the model.
 Details regarding these changes are described by sub-peril below.